matias-bogado/spotify-sample-app/README.md

 - ``sass``
 - ``Express.js``

+#### How can I run the app?
+- ``npm start`` will run both backend/frontend servers
+- Once the build process is completed.
+You can access the app on http://localhost:3000

 #### Pending items:
 - Most of the styling is pending
 - Spotify playlist save/delete API calls.
 Currently the playlists are not saved into the spotify account.
 Instead **they are saved into browser's local storage**